Joyology - The Science of Happiness

-There are many kinds of marijuana users – Pot-smoking moms, stoners, rappers, athletes, chemo patients….
-But fall into two distinct groups of Joy – Medical and Recreational.
+There are many kinds of marijuana users; professionals, skilled trades, pot-smoking moms, stoners, rappers, athletes, chemo patients.
+But they fall into two distinct groups of Joy: Medical and Recreational.

 Medical users want to enjoy their highest level of wellbeing regardless of what they’re going through or where they are at in life.
 Perhaps they are undergoing chemo or radiation therapy, suffer from insomnia, depression, anorexia, epilepsy, anxiety.
 Marijuana use helps them to enjoy life to their fullest potential and to thrive.

 For the recreational user – they want to enhance their quality of life.
 Laugh harder at “Hangover 3” for the fifth time with friends.
 Savor the food or the wine.
 Enjoy the hike, the last ski run, the sunset.